North Las Vegas school locked down after 18-year-old killed on campus

 NORTH LAS VEGAS (KABC) --A North Las Vegas high school was put on lockdown for several hours after an 18-year-old was shot and killed on campus Tuesday.

-The Clark County School District sent a letter to parents Tuesday afternoon saying an active shooter investigation is underway and asking that people stay away from the high school.
+The Clark County School District sent a note to parents Tuesday afternoon saying an active shooter investigation is underway and asking that people stay away from the high school.

 Canyon Springs High School incident update pic.twitter.com/De4kUKORbe— CCSD (@ClarkCountySch) September 11, 2018